AmanSingh137/AI-Code-Reviewer/README.md

 ### Analysis takes too long

 - Reduce the number of files by adjusting `includePatterns` and `excludePatterns`
-- Increase `maxFileSize` to skip very large files
+- Increase `maxFileSize` to include very large files
-- Use a faster/smaller Ollama model
+- Use a faster/smaller Ollama model (I use gpt-oss-20b and llama3.2)

 ### No results displayed